 Title IX Training/Education Prevention Program

 Appeal (Sexual Harassment Board).
 In cases involving Title IX/sexual harassment, the complainant and respondent have the right to appeal the decision of the Sexual Harassment Board (SHB).
 The complainant and respondent also have the right to written notice of any change in the outcome or sanctions imposed.
-This appeal must be provided in writing to the Vice President for Campus Life and Operational Management.
+This appeal must be provided in writing to the Senior Vice President.
 This appeal must be based on one or more of the following: (a) new evidence relevant to the reviewed matter and a reason why it was not available at the time of the hearing, (b) a perceived violation of due process and justification for the claim, (c) excessive sanctions with an explanation for the reason for such claim.
-The Vice President for Campus Life and Operational Management will provide the Title IX Coordinator with the appeal and supporting evidence.
+The Senior Vice President will provide the Title IX Coordinator with the appeal and supporting evidence.
 Should the basis for appeal meet the criteria previously mentioned and be deemed valid by the Title IX Coordinator or designee, the matter will be referred to the Sexual Harassment Committee of Appeals (SHCA).
 The SHCA is comprised of three faculty and staff members, one of whom shall preside as Chair.

 Bystanders.
 Bystanders are individuals who witness emergencies or situations that could lead to criminal events or violations of University policy and, by their presence, may have an opportunity to provide assistance, do nothing, or contribute to the negative behavior.